 - Raspberry Pi may not be powerful enough for compute-intensive applications

-- Network interface of the Rapsberry Pi is not very fast (hopefully this will change in a future version)
+- Network interface of the Raspberry Pi is not very fast (

 A solution with Raspberry Pis could be a solution for primary schools, libraries or other (small) associations that want to offer computer workstations.
 A reliable and low-maintenance system can be set up for relatively little money.
 If more money is available, you use bet on linuxmuster.net with more powerful (quite used) computers.
 With this solution you have even more possibilities and can manage many computers (Ubuntu / Windows) with relatively little effort.

 Do you use a Raspberry Pi at school or in the club?
 What were your experiences with this?